apache/drill/_docs/tutorials/learn-drill-with-the-mapr-sandbox/020-getting-to-know-the-drill-sandbox.md

 * hbase
 * mongo

-Click Update to look at a configuration.
+Click Update to examine a configuration.

-In some cases, the storage plugin defined for use in the sandbox differs from the default storage plugin of the same name in a Drill installation as described in the following sections.
-Typically you create a storage plugin or customize an existing one for analyzing a particular data source.

-The tutorial uses the dfs, hive, maprdb, and hbase storage plugins.
+If you've used an installation of Drill before using the sandbox, you might notice that a few storage plugins in the sandbox differ from the same storage plugin in a Drill installation.
+The sandbox version of dfs, hive, maprdb, and hbase storage plugins definitions play a role in simulating the cluster environment for running the tutorial.

 ### dfs